SAP/odfuzz/README.md

 ```
 Every line, except the first line, starts with a tab or set of tabs and should be properly aligned.
 At the moment, only entity, property and global function restrictions are implemented.

 Sample restrictions files can be found in the *restrictions* folder.
-Use *odata_northwind.txt* file in order to run the fuzzer on [Northwind OData service](http://services.odata.org/V2/Northwind/Northwind.svc/).
+Use *odata_northwind.txt* restrictions file for [Northwind OData service](http://services.odata.org/V2/Northwind/Northwind.svc/).

-#### Limitations
+### Limitations
-At the moment, ODfuzz can mutate only values of types Edm.String and Edm.Int32.
+At the moment, ODfuzz can mutate only values of types Edm.String, Edm.Int32 and Edm.Guid.
 It is planned to support more types in the future.

 The fuzzer was developed for testing the SAP applications.
 These applications use different order of function parameters within the filter query option.
 To change the order of the parameters, it is unavoidable to modify source code that generates such functions.
 The same rule applies for functions that can be implemented in two different ways, like the function substring() which can take 2 or 3 parameters.